 - Like to learn new things in an environment that is engaging, flexible and fun

-- Want to experience new things in an environment that their ideas and opinions are heard
+- Want to experience new things in an environment where their ideas and opinions are heard

 Below is a list that can be used by Golf Clubs to generate discussion points on how their current offering meets the needs of the above generations: